lowcostsuperhero/trailBid/README.md

 the event directory are:
-timeSlots.txt The timeslots during which trails will be run trails.txt    The trails for the weekend calendar.txt  Defines which trails occur during which timeslot settings.txt  Global settings hashers.txt   Hashers registered for the weekend bids.txt      Bids submitted by hashers for trail(s) they want to run
+timeSlots.txt The timeslots during which trails will be run trails.txt    The trails for the weekend trailTimes.txt Defines which trails occur during which timeslot settings.txt  Global settings hashers.txt   Hashers registered for the weekend bids.txt      Bids submitted by hashers for trail(s) they want to run